Supervisory Leadership Institute

 The Sherman Block Supervisory Leadership Institute (SLI) is a leadership program developed by the California Commission on Peace Officers Standards and Training (POST) designed to stimulate personal growth, leadership, and ethical decision-making in California law enforcement front-line supervisors.

-Graduates of SLI have the ability to earn college credit upon completion of the program through CSULB's College of Professional and International Education (CPIE).
+Graduates of SLI have the ability to earn college credit upon completion of the program through CSULB's College of Professional and Continuing Education (CPaCE).
 They are eligible for either undergraduate or Graduate level credit.

 We are now accepting applications for the next cohort.